cytoscape/cytoscape-automation/for-scripters/Python/README.md

 ## What is _py2cytoscape_?
-[py2cytoscape](https://github.com/cytoscape/py2cytoscape) is a collection of utilities to use [Cytoscape](http://www.cytoscape.org/) and [Cytoscape.js](http://js.cytoscape.org/) from Python.
-Network visualization feature is still limited in Python, but with this tool, you can access both of Cytoscape and Cytoscape.js as network visualization engines for your Python code!
+[py2cytoscape](https://github.com/cytoscape/py2cytoscape) is a collection of utilities for using [Cytoscape](http://www.cytoscape.org/) and [Cytoscape.js](http://js.cytoscape.org/) with Python.
+The Network visualization feature is still limited in Python, but with this tool, you can access both Cytoscape and Cytoscape.js network visualization engines from your Python code!

 This package is still experimental and in alpha status.
 [![Build Status](https://travis-ci.org/idekerlab/py2cytoscape.svg?branch=develop)](https://travis-ci.org/idekerlab/py2cytoscape)